Contract for Therapy.

 In general, however, if you fail to give less than 24 hours notice of your intention to cancel or postpone an agreed therapy session a charge for the full fee will be required, however, I will at all stages endeavour to fill your appointment time to ensure you would not have to lose the fee, where this is not possible a full fee will have to be paid.

 Payment for sessions.

-4 Payment for each session MUST be in the account 24 hours prior to your appointment.
+4 Payments for each session MUST be in the account 24 hours before your appointment.
 This will be your confirmation, failure to confirm can result in a loss of your appointment due to demand.

 A reminder will be sent out automatically so if you have paid please ignore the reminder.

 Sadly if this is not received this could result in your appointment be allocated to waiting clients.

 BACS payment only.
 (There are no credit/debit card facilities).